dojo/docs/quickstart/data/usingdatastores/faq.rst

 OR:

-  * Use a custom type map to make the ItemFile*Store treat the joining field value as a straight value and not a data store item.
+  * Use a custom type map to make the ItemFile*Store treat the complex object field value as a straight value and not a data store item.